A note about demand for appointments and eConsult

 When does my GP work?

 Some of the doctors work across two sites and all of them will be "on call" at least one session each week, which reduces the number of pre-bookable appointments.
 Drs Betts, Caudell and Nixon are also trainers, which includes four hours of training per week, when they are unable to see patients.
 Whilst this does reduce the number of appointments available for patients, we feel that training the doctors of the future is very important.

 Please click here to be diverted to the GP consulting times page.

 There are 2 car parking spaces designated for disabled drivers/patients at Talbot Medical Centre and 1 at 1368 Wimborne Road; please leave these free.
 Cars are parked at owners risk.
 There are 2 bicycle stands.
 Talbot Medical Centre is unable to accept any responsibility for damage or theft to items left on the property.

-Please note that Talbot Pharmacy is now open within Talbot Medical Centre every day including weekends from 7.00am - 9.30pm Monday to Saturday and 8.30am to 9.30pm on Sundays.
+Please note that Talbot Pharmacy is now open within Talbot Medical Centre from 8.00am to 7.00pm Monday, Wednesday, Friday.
+8.00am to 8.30pm on Tuesday and Thursday and 8.00am to 12.00 noon on Saturday.
+Closed Sunday.
 They offer normal pharmacy services, including over the counter products, home delivery etc. Please ask at the Pharmacy for an application form if you wish them to become your "pharmacy of choice".
-Thank you.